-Social events (e.g., dances, mixers) that occur on the Michigan State University campus and to which persons beyond the sponsoring organization's membership are invited must be in compliance with the procedures for scheduling such events.
+Respiratory Health Effects of Passive Smoking: Lung Cancer and Other Disorders (December 1992).
+United States Environmental Protection Agency, Office of Air and Radiation, EPA/600/6-90/0067 must be in compliance with the procedures for scheduling such events.
 These procedures may be obtained from the Department of Student Life, 101 Student Services.
 The scheduling process must begin at least 21 calendar days prior to the desired date for the event.